What is crossing over and when does it occur in meiosis?

 Crossing over.
 It’s is the mutual exchange of segments of genetic material between non-sister chromatids of two homologous chromosomes so as to produce.
 Re-combination or new combinations of genes.

-What is the process of crossing over?
+What is the benefit of crossing over in meiosis?